lorran-araujo/lorran-araujo/README.md

 # Hello! 👋

-Welcome to my GitHub profile!
 I’m Lorran, a PhD student with a passion for Mathematics and Computing.
 Here you will find projects involving Technology and Mathematics.

 ## About me